AnderssonDennis/docker-idea-ALJD/README.md

 This is the Readme file to help and guide you on how to get up and running.

+## Branches
+This GitHub repo will serve you the containers you need to get going.
+We have a main branch that we use as a base branch to create branch of with different microservices.
+We already created the branches needed so that all teams can create their own branches if needed to work on their on microservice.
+The docker branch is the default branch and it will serve you with the tools needed to run your development enviroment in the containers.

 ## How to get started!
 Checkout the docker branch and run the following command in your terminal: